Community MHC of Crawford County Womens Renewal House

 Community MHC of Crawford County Womens Renewal House - Pittsburg, KS

-Community Mhc Of Crawford County Womens Renewal House is an addiction and mental health rehab center located at 606 East Atkinson Street in the 66762 zip code in Pittsburg, KS.
+Community Mhc Of Crawford County Womens Renewal House is a mental health and substance abuse rehab center located at 606 East Atkinson Street in the 66762 zip code in Pittsburg, KS.
 It is operated by the local government.
-Some of the treatment approaches used by Community Mhc Of Crawford County Womens Renewal House include matrix model, motivational interviewing and brief intervention.
-Community Mhc Of Crawford County Womens Renewal House provides one year inpatient rehab, regular outpatient treatment and outpatient rehab.
-It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Some of the treatment approaches used by Community Mhc Of Crawford County Womens Renewal House include CBT, motivational interviewing and brief intervention services.
+Community Mhc Of Crawford County Womens Renewal House provides outpatient day treatment, long term rehab and 30 day inpatient rehab.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.

 Address: 606 East Atkinson Street, Pittsburg, KS 66762